numtide/system-manager/README.md

 ## Quick Example to Get Started

-We will assume you're using a non-NixOS distrubution (such as Ubuntu) and you have Nix already installed.
+We will assume you're using a non-NixOS distribution (such as Ubuntu) and you have Nix already installed, with flakes enabled.

 System Manager has an "init" subcommand that can build a set of starting files for you.
 By default, it places the files in `~/.config/system-manager`.
 You can run this init subcommand by typing: